gitXite/gitXite/README.md

 - ✅ **Docker** for containerization
 - **Kubernetes** for orchestration and scaling

-## 🚀 A Glimpse Into What I'm Working On
+## 🚀 What I'm Working On
 ### SCAPE by md

-Info to come
+SCAPE by md is a full-stack hybrid e‑commerce service that prints, frames, and delivers beautiful and sentimental decoration pieces, tailored to you.

 <a href='https://github.com/gitXite/scape-frontend'>Frontend</a> | <a href='https://github.com/gitXite/scape-backend'>Backend</a>

+Focusing on:
+- Building a real service
+- Integrating payment APIs
+- 3D rendering with Three.js
+- Managing and integrating microservices

 ### HANDL